casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ## Evalation mechanisms

+*Reference on how NLP models are evaluated**

 As a creative RNN is in its nature not trying to predict an accurate value such as a time series or classification, evaluation of creative RNN is in its nature

 Although accuracy rate might give an objective measure of how well the model predicts a melody note, it is not very informative on how the model performs in context specific terms, namely in how it manages to be musically expressive and use established musical conventions.

+Criteria:

+Analysis: A musical analysis.
+Context specific.

+STATS??

 - It was therefore needed to define